 In 1919, the CRC helped build a 16-booth 50 foot range in the basement of the Alms Hotel in downtown Cincinnati.
 The club moved its range to the Cincinnati Gas & Electric facility in Hartwell.
 However it was the determination of members listed below to build a dedicated 20-booth indoor range.
 In 1965 members gathered for the inauguration of the CRC's permanent facility in Cincinnati.

 A partial list of the members who made our dedicated indoor range possible are: Bob Gordon, Glen Thorn, Bob Rubindunst, and George Flynn.

 The W. Howard Cox range was inaugurated by a .38 Special revolver aimed by W. Howard Cox, an outstanding member of the community.
-Today we are over 150 members strong and enjoy the matches, camaraderie, bi-annual social gatherings, and a strong membership roster of the community.
+Today we are over 150 members strong and enjoy the matches, camaraderie, frequent social gatherings, and a strong membership roster of the community.

 The Cincinnati Revolver Club hosts the Bullseye matches at the CRC range from October to May.
 We also manage the Bullseye matches during the summer-season at the Fairfield Sportmen's Association outdoor pistol range.